 A lot of people believe that wearables should monitor how drunk you are.
 In fact, three different wearable technologies monitor your alcohol levels.
 And all three wearables rely on the fact that alcohol will be transmitting through your skin.
 Unfortunately, it takes around 45 minutes for this process to happen naturally.
 So for wearables like BACtrack, it will track your drinking habits but it can’t do so in real time.

 The most interesting wearable is definitely PROOF.
-It also relies on skin-based testing, and is also wristband device, but it can actually do real-time BAC testing!
+It also relies on skin-based testing and is also a wristband device, but it can actually do real-time BAC testing!
 They use special enzyme sensors, that have the drawback of needing a change from time to time to maintain the wearable’s accuracy.
 Though PROOF seems to be way ahead of the competition in other ways as well.
 It shares with you an estimated time for you to get sober.
-It also has gives off blinking lights and vibrations when you’ve hit your preferred drinking limit.
+It also has given off blinking lights and vibrations when you’ve hit your preferred drinking limit.
 Before you start thinking that you can delegate being responsible to your wristwatch, both BACtrack and PROOF won’t be coming out with their products until later this year.

 (More) WEARABLES .